ropensci/roweb3/content/blog/2026-09-08-birthday-post-sunny/index.md

 ## rOpenSci program as a path to future opportunities

-The rOpenSci Championship program not only opened my door to R package development, but it also provided me with invaluable opportunities.
+The rOpenSci Champions program not only opened my door to R package development, but it also provided me with invaluable opportunities.
 I was selected as an “Opportunity Scholar” for posit::conf(2024), where I connected with fellow programmers and was inspired further by the possibilities of this programming language.
-After the championship program, I was presenting in the rOpenSci Community Call "[From Novice to Contributor: Making and Supporting First-Time Contributions to FOSS](https://ropensci.org/commcalls/first-time-contributor/)", where I had a chance to share my experience and contribute back to rOpenSci.
+After the Champions program, I was presenting in the rOpenSci Community Call "[From Novice to Contributor: Making and Supporting First-Time Contributions to FOSS](https://ropensci.org/commcalls/first-time-contributor/)", where I had a chance to share my experience and contribute back to rOpenSci.
 Furthermore, I received support from [Natural Sciences and Engineering Research Council of Canada](https://nserc-crsng.canada.ca/en) and the [R Consortium](https://r-consortium.org/all-projects/callforproposals.html) to create my second R package, [birdnetTools](https://birdnet-team.github.io/birdnetTools/), in collaboration with the Cornell Lab of Ornithology.
 It was a dream come true!!
-None of this would have been possible if I hadn't participated in the rOpenSci Championship program a few years ago.
+None of this would have been possible if I hadn't participated in the rOpenSci Champions program a few years ago.
 Meanwhile, my story with rOpenSci will continue.

 Thank you to the community at rOpenSci.
 Thank you for bringing excitement, fun, and care to this world.